BareMetalTestLab/baremetal-ci-docker/README.md

-# Baremetal MCU CI Testing with GitHub/GitLab Runner and Segger J-Link
+# Baremetal MCU CI Testing with GitHub/GitLab Runner, Segger J-Link and PEAK CAN

 Docker container for continuous integration testing of baremetal microcontroller devices.
-This container includes self-hosted CI runners (GitHub Actions or GitLab CI) with Segger J-Link support for flashing and debugging MCU hardware.
+This container includes self-hosted CI runners (GitHub Actions or GitLab CI) with Segger J-Link support for flashing and debugging MCU hardware, plus PEAK CAN support via SocketCAN for CAN bus testing.

 ## Choose Your CI Platform